This information explains contrast enhanced digital mammograms (CEDM) at Memorial Sloan Kettering (MSK).Back to top

 Just like with a regular mammogram, you may need to have additional tests after your CEDM.
 These may include an ultrasound, magnetic resonance imaging (MRI), or a biopsy.Back to top

 Before Your CEDM

 If you’re older than 70 years of age or have diabetes, you will need to have a blood test called a serum creatinine before your CEDM.
 This test checks to see how your kidneys are working.
 You will need to have a serum creatinine test within 3 months (12 weeks) before your CEDM.

 The Day of Your CEDM

 - Don’t put on any deodorant, lotion, cream, powder, talc, oils, perfume, or cologne before your CEDM.

 - Your healthcare provider will insert an IV line in your arm to give you your IV contrast dye.
-Two to 3 minutes after you get your contrast dye, you will have your CEDM done.
+Your CEDM will start 2 to 3 minutes after you get your contrast dye.

 - You may feel a warm sensation as you’re getting the IV contrast dye.
 This is normal.

 - Let your healthcare provider know if you have pain at your IV site or if you feel any unusual symptoms such as itchiness, swelling, dizziness, trouble breathing, or feeling like you’re going to faint.

 - A CEDM takes about 20 minutes longer than a regular mammogram.
 This extra time is needed for the contrast dye portion of the test.

-- You should plan to be at your appointment for about an hour and a half for the CEDM, in case other tests are needed.
+- You should plan to be at your appointment for about 90 minutes for the CEDM, in case other tests are needed.

 After Your CEDM

 - If you’re going home after your CEDM, your nurse will remove your IV and place a bandage (Band-Aid®) over the area.
-You can remove the bandage after an hour as long as there is no bleeding.
+You can remove the bandage after 1 hour as long as there is no bleeding.